-I don’t think too many people really question the culture of their hometown until they’ve had an opportunity to live someplace for a while.
+I don’t think too many people really question the culture of their hometown until they’ve had an opportunity to live someplace else for a while.
 I grew up in Princeton, New Jersey, an affluent Ivy League town where education is highly prized and raw intelligence is valued above most other human attributes.

 The first flaw I detected in our culture was snobbery.
 A little while later I began to diagnose this as an undervaluation of other virtues like hard work, common sense, and compassion and empathy.